crasgaitis/looking-glass/README.md

 # looking-glass
 Team: Catherine Rasgaitis, Srishti Bakshi

+## FILE DESCRIPTIONS
+- `yaya/` is a directory of CSV files from the pilot study of eye tracking and EEG data.
+Files are named after what faces were used to generate the stimuli and what % the morph occured at.
+- `README.md` is a markdown file (what you're looking at right now) with information on the repository as a whole.
+- `app.py` is the old version of the data collection app which used threads in order to simultaneously collect eeg data, eye tracking data, and display stimuli to the user.
+- `eeg_utils.py` is a utility function file which includes processing and streaming functions for dealing with EEG data.
+- `eigenfaces.ipynb` is a Jupyter notebook (mix of Python cells + markdown) containing experiments for morphing faces using eigenfaces.
+- `faceutils.py` is a utility function file which includes functions for creating stimuli, especially aligning and morphing faces.
+- `sanitychecks.ipynb` is an old Jupyter notebook with sanity checks used to verify data quality for the pilot study.
+- `shape predictors` are .dat files for getting face landmarks used for aligning faces prior to the morphing steps.
+- `test_data.ipynb` contains preliminary figures and analysis from the pilot study.
+- `utils.py` contains remaining auxiliary utility functions, especially for eye tracking data.

+## ARCHIVED

 USAGE:
 0. set subject name in app2 and app3 to set saving directory
 1. set INDEX_CHANNELS in app2 to select what nodes to record from